andrewvc/elastic-hammer/README.md

 # Elastic-Hammer
 ## Elastic-search Front-End

 A web front-end for elasticsearch.
-Runs directly in the browser using localstorage, and needs no installation.
-To use, visit: [http://elastichammer.exploringelasticsearch.com/](http://elastichammer.exploringelasticsearch.com/).
+Runs directly in the browser using localstorage.
+To use, install it as a plugin

+`./plugin -install andrewvc/elastic-hammer`

 ### Features